-For behavioral health services, please call 1-833-470-0578.
-We recommend you contact us as soon as possible but within 3 business days for any covered health care services for which preauthorization is required.
+For behavioral health services, please call 1-833-470-0578 We recommend you to contact us at as soon as possible but within 3 business days for any covered health care services for which preauthorization is required.
 Services for which preauthorization is required are noted in the Summary of Medical and Prescription Drug Benefits chart in Chapter 1.